Inside: Do we give heartfelt worship when life is going well? If you’re like me, the truest form of devotion happens after going through a hard time.

 I felt like this storm would never blow over both inside and outside my body.
 It was slowly going to take me out.
 My mind constantly filled with what was wrong with me; why I couldn’t pull everything together.

 Then fear entered and I questioned my faith.
 Did I not have enough or maybe I didn’t have the right type?
-How could I have confident faith in these hard times?
+How could I have confident faith in difficult seasons?

 I wasn’t sleeping, barely eating and my sparkle had dulled to gloom.